How to Create the Perfect Barbershop Business Plan [Free Template Inside!]

 Having vague goals like “being successful” is meaningless.
 Wanting to be successful is not a problem, but that is an unclear goal.
 Success is subjective.

-The objective of the business plan is getting solid results, and just like unrealistic projections, setting vague goals will not help you get your desired results.
+The objective of the business plan is to get solid results, and just like unrealistic projections, setting vague goals will not help you get your desired results.
 You need goals that can be tracked.

 Unclear milestones will not only be meaningless to you, but also to the investors, no matter how excellently you present it in your business plan.